-Transition is different from transitive, okay.
-They may sound similar, but different but nonetheless nice effort.
-Let us understand this these terms in its grammatical meaning, okay.
-Let us forget about its literal meaning, let us understand in terms of their grammatical implications.
-Whenever we say a verb is transitive, we mean the verb is going to have one object, okay.
+Professor: Transition is different from transitive.
+They may sound similar, but different.
+But nonetheless a nice effort.
+Let us understand these terms in its grammatical meaning.
+Let us forget about its literal meaning.
+Let us understand them in terms of their grammatical implications.
+Whenever we say a verb is transitive, we mean the verb is going to have one object.

-Intransitive verb will have no object.
-And at the same time we would mention, there is another type of verb which is called ditransitive, which simply means if transitive has one object, ditransitive have to objects.
-Intransitive, we do not have a word called Zero transitive or something, intransitive means no object.
-It should be straightforward, no issues, still this does not help us enough, right?
+Intransitive verbs will have no objects and then at the same time, we could mention there is another type of verb, which is called ditransitive, which simply means if transitive has one object, ditransitive has two objects.
+We do not have a word called zero transitive or something.
+Intransitive means no object, should be straightforward.
+No issues.

-This describes the nature of the verb that is transitive, intransitive or ditransitive that is 0 intransitive 0, transitive one, ditransitive 2.
-But then how do I know which verb is intransitive and which verb is transitive.
-I will decide the number of objects if I know a verb is intransitive or transitive or ditransitive, but then let me first say the question, how do I know a verb is transitive or intransitive?
+Still this does not help us enough.
+This describes the nature of the verb that is transitive, intransitive or ditransitive that is intransitive zero, transitive one, ditransitive two, but then how do I know which verb is intransitive and which verb is transitive.
+I will decide the number of objects if I know a verb is intransitive or transitive or ditransitive.
+Let me first ask the question: how do I know a verb is transitive or intransitive?
+One answer could be, if the verb has two objects, then it is ditransitive, if it has one object, then it is transitive and if it has no objects, then it is intransitive.

-One answer could be, if the verb has 2 objects, then it is ditransitive, if it has one object then it is transitive and if it has no objects, then it is intransitive, but that does not help us either.
-We are we are talking about, so this helps us if you have a sentence, if you do not have a sentence, then how does this help?
-See the see the problem, we know the description, but this does not still help much.
+But that does not help us either.
+We are talking about.
+So, this helps us if you have a sentence.
+If we do not have a sentence, then how does this help?
+See the problem.
+We know the description, but this does not still help much.
+So, if I give you a sentence I was sleeping.
+Then, you know there is no object and this much information could be helpful and you can see what is the verb here?